-A Traffic Impact Study was completed by NexTrans Consulting Engineers (May 2021), which concluded that the proposal can be adequately accommodated by the existing transportation network with manageable traffic impact to adjacent intersections.
+A Traffic Impact Study was completed by BA Group in support of the application originally in November 2020 and then a response to comments was issued in August 2021.
 These documents were reviewed by Transportation Services staff and found to be satisfactory to support the proposed development.